caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/flagging/index.rst.txt

   *str*, *optional*, *default = ' '*

-  This label is added to the input .MS file(s) name given in the get_data worker to define the name of the .MS file(s) that should be flagged.
-These are <input>_<label>.ms if 'field' (see above) is set to 'calibrators', or <input>-<target>_<label>.ms if 'field' is set to 'target' (one .MS file for each target in the input .MS).
-If empty, the original .MS is flagged with the field selection explained in 'field' above.
+  The label is added to the input .MS file name to define the name of the .MS file that should be flagged, <input>-<label>.ms.
+Default is an empty string, i.e., the original .MS is flagged.

-.. _flagging_calibrator_fields:
+.. _flagging_field:

 --------------------------------------------------
-**calibrator_fields**
+**field**
 --------------------------------------------------

-  *str*, *optional*, *default = auto*
+  *str*, *optional*, *default = calibrators*

-  If 'field' above is set to 'calibrators', users can specify here what subset of calibrators to process.
-This should be a comma-separated list of 'xcal' ,'bpcal', 'gcal' and/or 'fcal', which were all set by the observation_config worker.
-Alternatively, 'auto' selects all calibrators.
+  Fields selected to be splitted - can be target, calibrators or bpcal, gcal, fcal in a comma separated string